shariq1989/cookbook/content/recipe/rindsgulasch.md

 {{< figure src="/images/rgl2.jpg" class="instructionFigure">}}

-3. Stir in the caraway seeds, garlic, and flour, cooking until flour browns.
+3. Stir in the caraway seeds and garlic.
+Then, 4. add the hot paprika and the remaining 5 tbsp of sweet paprika.
+Cook until fragrant, about 30 seconds.

 {{< figure src="/images/rgl3.jpg" class="instructionFigure">}}

-4. Add the hot paprika and the remaining 5 tbsp of sweet paprika.
-Cook until fragrant, about 30 seconds.

 {{< figure src="/images/rgl4.jpg" class="instructionFigure">}}

-5. Slowly whisk in the water, Better than Boullion, and tomato paste while allowing it to simmer.
+4. Slowly whisk in the water, Better than Boullion, and tomato paste while allowing it to simmer.

 {{< figure src="/images/rgl5.jpg" class="instructionFigure">}}

-6. Add the beef and bay leaves.
+5. Add the beef and bay leaves.
 Secure the lid on the Instant Pot and cook on manual high pressure for 60 minutes with a 20-minute natural release.
 This cooking time is for high elevation.
 You can reduce the cooking time for lower elevation.
 Stir, and let stand for 5-10 minutes.

 {{< figure src="/images/rgl6.jpg" class="instructionFigure">}}

-7. Stir in the fresh dill and apple cider vinegar.
+6. Stir in the fresh dill and apple cider vinegar.

 {{< figure src="/images/rgl7.jpg" class="instructionFigure">}}

-8. Taste and season with salt and pepper and garnish with sour cream.
+7. Taste and season with salt and pepper and garnish with sour cream.
 Serve with egg noodles.

 {{< figure src="/images/rgl8.jpg" class="instructionFigure">}}